How to Make a Contouche

 The painter Watteau was so fascinated by the play of the large pleats in back that he painted them over and over again.
 Today these pleats are known as Watteau pleats.

-Important warning: Before you begin to make such a piece, you should have advanced sewing know-how.
-Please read the remarks on period sewing technique and the complete instructions before even buying the fabric.
-You may find hints on variations or special cases that have a bearing on an earlier stage of the process.
+Important warning: Please read the remarks on period sewing technique and the complete instructions before even buying the fabric.
+You may find hints on variations or special cases that have a bearing on an earlier stage of the process, and in some cases even on the amount of fabric you need.

 You should have the corset finished first: The robe can only fit properly if it is draped on the corseted figure.
-The panier should also be finished since its size and shape determine the length and width of the skirt. i.e. the fabric consumption.
+The panier should also be finished since its size and shape determine the length and width of the skirt and thus, the fabric consumption.

 The sequence of the following chapters follows the sequence of steps that has proven sensible in practice: